cloudpanel-io/docs/cloudpanel-ce/docs/getting-started-installation-digital-ocean.md

 ### Installer

-Before we run the installer, we need to update the sources and install some packages.
+Before we run the installer, we need to update the sources and install required packages.

 ```bash
 apt update && apt -y install curl wget sudo